Extracting transport coefficients from local ground-state currents: Results

-Next, we provide numerical evidence for the applicability of our protocol to the Hofstadter model.
+\textbf{Numerical study I: Non-interacting Chern insulator.} We demonstrate the applicability of our scheme through a numerical study of an emblematic Chern-insulator system, obtained by considering non-interacting fermions in the Harper-Hofstadter model.
 In our simulations, we consider an open square of size $L \times L = 13\times13$ with varying flux $\alpha=\nicefrac{1}{q}$, $q=3, \hdots, 15$, per plaquette, so that the lowest band has Chern number ${\sf Ch}=1$.
 We construct a Chern insulator by occupying the lowest $N=\nicefrac{(L_x \times L_y)}{q}$ states with fermions and use this state to test our experimental protocol.
 In particular, we implement the recursive generation of the currents visualized in Fig.~\ref{fig:ExpansionApproach}(a-c) and evaluate their expectation values to obtain $c_{0, 1, 2}$.
-From these, we can extract the parameters of the damped oscillation [Fig.~\ref{fig:NumericalBenchmark}(b)] through Eq.~\eqref{eq:ConnectionCm_DampedOsci} and insert them into the expression for the local Chern marker ${\sf Ch} (\vec{r})$ in Eq.~\eqref{eq:HallFromDampedOscillations}.
+From these, we can extract the parameters of the damped oscillation [Fig.~\ref{fig:NumericalBenchmark}(a)] through Eq.~\eqref{eq:ConnectionCm_DampedOsci} and insert them into the expression for the local Chern marker ${\sf Ch} (\vec{r})$ in Eq.~\eqref{eq:HallFromDampedOscillations}.

 We find that the results obtained in this manner are in good agreement with the expected Chern number ${\sf Ch}=1$ of the lowest Hofstadter band, see Fig.~\ref{fig:ExpansionApproach}(d).
-We emphasize again, that in this approach the problem reduced to the evaluation of $292$ generalized ground-state currents, instead of performing explicit time-evolution.
-While including the higher order contribution $c_4$ further improves the results, we find that neglecting the odd orders ($c_1$ and $c_3$) does not affect the results; see also Appendix~\ref{app:HigherCms}.
-We also numerically explore the applicability of our method to a fractional Chern insulator state in Appendix~\ref{app:Laughlin}.
+We emphasize again that, in this approach, the problem reduced to the evaluation of $292$ generalized ground-state currents, instead of performing explicit time-evolution.
+While including the higher order contribution $c_4$ further improves the results, we find that neglecting the odd orders ($c_1$ and $c_3$) does not affect the results; see also the Methods.